 Copies of the images in this collection may be purchased.
 Orders must be placed online, using your Special Collections account.
 The images are delivered electronically.
-The cost is $20 for the first 1-5 images in the same order (each additional image above 5 costs $4 per image) for 300dpi TIFs, or $30 for the first 1-5 images for 600dpi TIFs, plus tax for Wisconsin residents.
-If you have any questions, please contact email@example.com.
+The cost is $20 for the first 1-5 images in the same order (each additional image above 5 costs $4 per image) for 300dpi TIFs or 600dpi TIFs, plus tax for Wisconsin residents.
+If you have any questions, please contact firstname.lastname@example.org.

 Important Copyright Information